Written by Ada’s Medical Knowledge Team

 - Fatigue, fussiness and irritability

 - Yellow skin and eyes, known as jaundice

 - Facial bone deformities

 - Slow growth

 Genes contain the instructions needed to make proteins in the body.
 Genes come in pairs, with one set inherited from the mother and one set inherited from the father.
-For the hemoglobin protein, two normal genes (one from each parent) are required to make healthy beta chains and four normal genes (two from each parent) are required to make healthy alpha chains.
+For the hemoglobin protein, two normal genes – one from each parent – are required to make healthy beta chains.

-If a person inherits two faulty beta thalassemia genes (one from each parent), that person will develop beta thalassemia major, also known as Cooley’s disease.
+If a person inherits two faulty beta thalassemia genes, that person will develop beta thalassemia major, also known as Cooley’s disease.
 Babies with this condition will often seem healthy at first, but usually develop symptoms of thalassemia within the first two years of life.
 It is typically a serious and lifelong condition, requiring long-term treatment and management.

 If a person inherits only one faulty beta thalassemia gene they will have thalassemia trait and become a carrier of thalassemia disease.
 They will generally be healthy or sometimes have mild anemia.
 However, they are at risk of passing on more severe thalassemia to their children.

 Thalassemia intermedia is used to describe the disorder that occurs when a person has inherited two faulty beta genes, but the faults are less severe than in beta thalassemia major.
 People with this condition usually have moderately severe anemia and sometimes require blood transfusions.